wangfowen/owenwangdotcom/_posts/2013-10-17-overpaid-syndrome.md

 and was foolishly wasteful.
 Can't let overpaid syndrome justify _all_ my reckless spending.

-Overpaid syndrome seems to have residual effects though.
+Overpaid syndrome seems to have had residual effects.
 I'm in school again, but it's not quite back to the ramen life.
 I find I no longer stress as much about the little things and am overall happier because of it.
 If I get cheated out of a buck or two, or I don't do quite as well as I hoped on an exam, life still moves on.
 I can spend my time on better things than freaking out.
 My friends and I still try to have adventures when we can as well.
 We call it "bringing back the Cali".
 I may not have the money to blow on ski trips anymore, but many of the wonders in life are free or cheap.
-Hiking for example can be done practically anywhere and there's always sights to be seen.
+Hiking, for example, can be done on a budget practically anywhere and there's always sights to be seen.

 Time is as much of a commodity as everything else.
 It is just as limited, and we only need to hoard so much wealth to be secure in ourselves.
 So if we have